NEAR-Analytics/BOS_UnOfficial_Guide/Overview/detail.md

 ## Main Parts:

-Creating applications on a blockchain operating system entails the collaboration of three distinct elements.
+Creating applications on the blockchain operating system entails the collaboration of three distinct elements.
 If you're accustomed to a classic web infrastructure, you'll know it generally includes a backend that hosts the business logic and maintains a database, supplemented by a frontend.

 In our configuration, this structure is streamlined by engaging the Protocol as both a data repository and a hosting environment for all business logic.
 This logic can be programmed in a variety of ways, such as through a smart contract or a frontend web component.
 When considering the frontend interface, we employ Gateways powered by a Virtual Machine.
 These tools allow us to access, retrieve, and interact with components recorded on the blockchain, and also to execute specific functions, ensuring the smooth operation of the logic.